Here you will find a variety of engaging author’s purpose activities.

 Additionally, these tasks develop students’ ability to make sound judgments about certain topics.

-Download all of these free authors purpose activities for a limited time via Google Slides!
+Download these author’s purpose activities for free for a limited time via Google Slides!
 (You need to first log into your Google account before you’ll be able to make a copy.)